Searching for treatment can be overwhelming. We’ve been there ourselves, so we know what it can be like.

 Getting Someone in Rehab that Doesn’t Want to Go

-There are times where someone’s behavior is a danger to themselves or to others or when an addiction has become so severe that the person’s life is at risk.
+There are times when someone’s behavior is a danger to themselves or to others or when an addiction has become so severe that the person’s life is at risk.
 In these cases, involuntary commitment may be an option.
-Involuntary committment is a process that produces a court order forcing someone into rehab against his or her will.
+Involuntary commitment is a process that produces a court order forcing someone into rehab against his or her will.

 Sometimes, a court will also order treatment as part of the sentencing procedures after a drug-related offense.
 In such situations, the individual may have the choice to participate in treatment through a drug court or to be incarcerated as reparations for the crime.